Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Experiment and Data Analysis

-In this letter, we report the femtoscopic measurement of two-particle correlation functions of light nuclei pairs, \pd\, and \dd\,, in Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3\,GeV.
-The data was recorded by the Solenoidal Tracker at RHIC (STAR) under the fixed-target (FXT) configuration in the year 2018.
+In this Letter, we report the femtoscopic measurement of two-particle correlation functions of light nuclei pairs, \pd{}, and \dd{}, in Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3\,GeV.
+The data was recorded by the Solenoidal Tracker at RHIC (STAR) under the fixed-target configuration~\cite{Meehan:2016iyt} in the year 2018.
 A beam of gold nuclei of energy 3.85 GeV/u was incident on a gold target of thickness 0.25 mm, corresponding to 1\% of an interaction length.
 The target was installed inside the vacuum pipe, 2 cm below the center of the normal beam axis, and located 200.7 cm to the west of the center of the STAR detector.
-The minimum bias (MB) trigger condition was provided by simultaneous signals from the Beam-Beam Counters (BBC) \cite{Bieser:2002ah} and the Time of Flight (TOF) detector \cite{Anderson:2003ur}.
-To remove collisions between the beam and beam pipe, the reconstructed collision vertex position along the beam direction, $V_{z}$, is required to be within $\pm$ 2 cm and the primary vertex position in the radial plane, $V_{r}$, is required to be located within $\pm$ 1.5 cm from the center of the Au target.
+The minimum bias (MB) trigger condition was provided by simultaneous signals from the Beam-Beam Counters (BBC) \cite{Bieser:2002ah} and the Time of Flight (TOF) detector \cite{Llope:2012zz}.
+To remove collisions between the beam and beam pipe, the reconstructed collision vertex position along the beam direction is required to be within $\pm$ 2 cm and the primary vertex position in the radial plane is required to be located within $\pm$ 1.5 cm from the center of the Au target.
 In total, approximately 2.6 $\times$ $10^{8}$ events pass the selection criteria and are used in this analysis.
-The centrality of collisions is characterized by Glauber model \cite{Ray:2007av,Miller:2007ri} fitting of the charged tracks measured in the Time Projection Chamber (TPC) \cite{Anderson_2003} within the pseudo-rapidity ($\eta$) region $-2 < \eta < 0$.
-Further details about the experimental setup are given in Ref.\cite{STAR:2020dav}.
-The 0-60\% central events are used in this analysis.
+The centrality of collisions, which quantifies the degree of nuclear overlap, is characterized by the Glauber model \cite{Ray:2007av,Miller:2007ri} fitting of the charged tracks measured in the Time Projection Chamber (TPC) \cite{Anderson:2003ur} within the pseudo-rapidity ($\eta$) region $-2 < \eta < 0$.
+Here, $\eta$ is defined relative to the collision vertex.
+Further details about the experimental setup are given in Ref. \cite{STAR:2020dav}.
+The 0-60\% central events, corresponding to the 60\% of inelastic events with the smallest impact parameters, are used in this analysis.

 Charged-track trajectories are reconstructed from the measured space points information in the TPC.
 In order to select the primary tracks, each track is required to have a distance of closest approach (DCA) to the event vertex of less than 3 cm.
 To ensure the quality of reconstructed tracks, each track is required to have at least 15 measured points in the TPC and to have at least 52\% of the possible maximum possible points for its particular geometry.
 The charged-particle identification is accomplished using the specific energy loss $dE/dx$ measured in the TPC and the reconstructed rigidity.
 Figure~\ref{fig:PID} (a) shows the energy loss $dE/dx$ distribution of protons and deuterons as a function of rigidity.
 For momentum less than 2 GeV/$c$, the proton and deuteron bands are sufficiently separated that particle identification (PID) can be done cleanly using only the TPC.
 In order to improve purity for momentum above 2 GeV/$c$, an additional mass-squared cut is performed using PID information from the TOF.
 Figure~\ref{fig:PID} (b) shows $m^2/q^{2}$ versus momentum with TOF PID.
 Figures~\ref{fig:PID} (c) and (d) show the momentum-space acceptance of selected protons and deuterons as a function of $p_T$ and rapidity ($y_{cm}$) in the center-of-mass frame.
 The target is at $y_{cm}=-1.05$ and the sign of $y_{cm}$ is chosen such that the beam travels in the positive $y_{cm}$ direction.
 The $p_{T}-y_{cm}$ acceptance windows used for this analysis are indicated in Figure~\ref{fig:PID} (c,d).